varocketry/guitar-mastery-hub/public/lessons/lesson_038_major_key_integration_practice.md

 ---

-## ðŸ“– SECTION 1: THE COMPLETE MAJOR KEY SYSTEM
+## 📖 SECTION 1: THE COMPLETE MAJOR KEY SYSTEM

 ### How Everything Connects